Filing an Anti-harassment Protection Petition

 You will need to know the full name and address of the person you claim is harassing you and any other identifying information about the individual such as date of birth, driver's license number, etc. It will take you about one hour to complete the required forms.

-The total fees are $98 ($83 filing fee plus $15 for certified copies).
-The filing fee for an antiharassment order is $83, which will not be refunded if the petition is not granted by the judge.
-In addition to the filing fee, you will need three certified copies of the order, which will cost you $15.
+Antiharassment filing fees will not be refunded if the petition is not granted by the judge.
+In addition to the filing fee, you will need three certified copies of the order.
 The filing fee and certified copy costs must be paid by cash or credit card.
 Personal checks are not accepted.
 In some circumstances the District Court will waive the filing fee and costs.
 If you want the court to consider a waiver of fees, you must give the court detailed information about your income and expenses to justify the waiver.
 A fee waiver is not automatically granted by the judicial officer.
+A list of fees can be found here.

 Know when your protective order is served